worldbank/metadata-editor-docs/docs/quick_start_geographic.md

 # Quick start: Geographic dataset

 In this example, we will document a geographic dataset extracted from the Humanitarian Data Exchange (HDX) website.
 This dataset provides an outline of camps of Rohingya refugees in Cox's Bazar, Bangladesh.
-The only file you need to reproduce this Quick-Start example is the image file *.../image/HDX_BGD_camps_thumbnail.jpg* (feel free to use any another PNG or JPG image file of your choice).
+The only file you need to reproduce this Quick start example is the image file *.../image/HDX_BGD_camps_thumbnail.jpg* (feel free to use any another PNG or JPG image file of your choice).

-> This Quick Start section does not include detailed guidance on documenting geographic data.
+> This Quick start section does not include detailed guidance on documenting geographic data.
 For comprehensive instructions, see the chapter **Documenting geographic datasets and services**.

 ## Step 1: Create a new project and add a thumbnail